Stay up to date with Admatec news, customer spotlights, and tips on how to leverage 3D printing of ceramics and metals

 Cost savings with the new process

 The savings in costs vary widely, being determined by the complexity of the part produced, but can be easily 50% lower than a traditionally produced casting.
 Admatec investment casting solutions are now open to the market and available for the casting companies to take advantage of it.
-For more information please contact info (remove this) at admateceurope.com.
+For more information about the Printed Investment Casting Shell (PICS) please see the website of Aristo-cast.

 “We’re only scratching the surface of the advantages that shell printing can bring.” – Jack Ziemba